 The MPEG standard itself was based on a variation of Apple's QuickTime container format.
 QuickTime was a multimedia framework, which came bundled with macOS.
 With the addition of some new codecs and features, it took off and gained popularity with vendors and users alike.

 2. Open the player and add your MP4 or AVI file in one of three ways:

 It’s much less of a comparison, and more like one side being completely eliminated.
 Today, AVI is not a very viable option to store and play your media.
 It’s dated and limited.
 MP4 vs AVI size wise is more efficient, and its derivative formats (m4a, m4b, etc.) are a much better choice in most situations.

-There are some exceptions, if you have to choose exclusively between AVI and MP4.
+There are some exceptions, if you have to choose exclusively between AVI and MP4 player for Mac.
 For example, AVI is capable of true streaming, whereas MP4 can only be downloaded in large chunks.
 Sadly, it doesn’t have many benefits for general everyday use.
 Another frequent question is which is better, AVI or MKV.

 Even with the above info, you may be unsure in your choice of AVI format vs MP4.
 To quicken your decision, here is the gist of this article: